Altinity/clickhouse-operator/docs/operator_configuration.md

 Manual local-PV/data-loss validation:

-1. Create a CHI with a replicated shard and `sync.enabled: "true"`.
+1. Create a CHI with a replicated shard and `catchUp.enabled: "true"`.
 2. Wait for the current hosts to become caught up and confirm `status.hostsWithReplicaCaughtUp` contains the host FQDNs.
 3. Simulate storage loss for one host, for example by removing the local PV/PVC data in a test environment.
 4. Reconcile the CHI and confirm the operator removes the stale caught-up marker for the recreated host.
-5. Confirm the recreated host runs the sync gate and the next host in the shard does not advance while the recreated host is still behind.
+5. Confirm the recreated host runs the catch-up gate and the next host in the shard does not advance while the recreated host is still behind.
 6. Allow replication to catch up and confirm the recreated host receives the caught-up marker again, then the next host proceeds.